number-25/classletters/content/posts/adolph-reed-jr/intro-to-class-notes.md

 ---
 title: "Introduction to Class Notes"
-author: Adolph Reed Jr.
+authors: ["Adolph Reed Jr."]
 date: 2023-02-12T02:15:15Z
 draft: false
 ---

-*the text here is an extract from adolph reed jr's 2000 work, "class notes". this work is the founding inspiration for the theme and title of this site.*
+*The text here is an extract from adolph reed jr's 2000 work, "class notes". this work is the founding inspiration for the theme and title of this site.*

 This book is built on commentary about current issues and events in american politics over most of the 1990s. as such, it expresses an on-going attempt to